 Penalty: a fine of $5 000.

+52A.
+Resolution of disputes by chief executive

+(1) The chief executive may, on an application by a party to a training contract, or on the chief executive’s own initiative, determine a dispute between the parties relating to any of the following —

+(a) the terms of the contract, including any variations or suspensions;

+(b) the conduct of the parties in complying with the terms of the contract;

+(c) the termination of the contract.

+(2) The chief executive may determine the dispute unless the chief executive feels that it should be dealt with by another body, tribunal or court vested with jurisdiction to determine it.

+[Regulation 52A inserted in Gazette 27 Jan 2016 p.
+223.]

 Division 4 — Procedure and appeals

 53. Procedure on applications

-(1) This regulation applies to and in relation to any application made to the chief executive under Part 7 Division 2 of the Act or under regulation 39, 40, 46, 47 or 48.
+(1) This regulation applies to and in relation to any application made to the chief executive under Part 7 Division 2 of the Act or under regulation 39, 40, 46, 47 or 48, or any determination made under regulation 52A.

-(2) On the application the chief executive —
+(2) In relation to an application or determination, the chief executive —

 (a) may inform himself or herself in any way he or she thinks fit; and

-(b) must give —
+(b) must give a reasonable opportunity to provide evidence and make submissions relevant to the application or determination to —

-(i) the applicant; and
+(i) each party to any training contract to which the application or determination relates; and

-(ii) if the applicant is a party to a training contract, each other party; and

-(iii) any other person who may or will be affected by the outcome of the application or who, in the chief executive’s opinion, has a sufficient interest in the application,
+(ii) any other person who may or will be affected by the outcome of the application or determination or who, in the chief executive’s opinion, has a sufficient interest in the application or determination;

-a reasonable opportunity to provide evidence and make submissions relevant to the application; and
+and

 (c) may conduct a hearing; and

 (d) may allow a person referred to in paragraph (b) to be represented at any such hearing.

-(3) As soon as practicable after deciding the application, the chief executive must give the parties to the contract written notice of the decision and the reasons for it.
+(3) As soon as practicable after deciding the application or determination, the chief executive must give the parties to the application or determination written notice of the decision and the reasons for it.

+[Regulation 53 amended in Gazette 27 Jan 2016 p.
+223-4.]

 54. Appeals

-(1) A party to a training contract who is dissatisfied by a decision made in relation to the contract by the chief executive under regulation 39, 46, 47 or 48 may appeal against it to the Western Australian Industrial Relations Commission.
+(1) A party to a training contract who is dissatisfied by a decision made in relation to the contract by the chief executive under regulation 39, 46, 47, 48 or 52A may appeal against it to the Western Australian Industrial Relations Commission.